MUJ-ACM-SCHAP/Techideate-19/README.md

 ## Instructions:

-1. Fork the repository and clone it to your local machine.
+1. Fork the repository and clone it to your PC.

 2. Put your code inside the cloned repository.